Jakub-Espandr/UAV-AreaCalc/README.md

 1. Launch the app with `python main.py`
 2. Click **"Browse GeoTIFF"** and select an alpha-enabled `.tif`
 3. Click **"Browse Shapefile"** to add your ROI
+4. Click **"Calculate Areas"** to process the data
-4. The map will display both overlays
+5. The map will display both overlays with measurements
-5. Toggle between hectares or square meters in the unit panel
+6. Toggle between hectares or square meters in the unit panel
+7. **Export High-Resolution Images:**
+   - Select export format (PNG or TIFF)
+   - Choose DPI resolution (72-1200 DPI)
+   - Enable/disable area overlays and measurements
+   - Click **"Export High-Resolution Image"** to save

 ---